pneumus/linux_scripts/arch/qemu_setup.md

     ```sh
     cat /sys/devices/virtual/dmi/id/board_{vendor,name,version}
     ```
-  - Google how to enable virtualization in BIOS ( UEFI ) & Enable it
+  - Based on your motherboard details, google how to enable Virtualization in BIOS ( UEFI ) & Enable it

 ##### Install prerequisites
 ```sh